Hayward, Celtics run away from Warriors for a 128-95 win

 Kevin Durant scored 18 points but committed five turnovers, while Cousins wound up with 10 points on 4-for-12 shooting — missing all five of his 3-point tries — and nine rebounds to go with four turnovers.

-The Warriors, who had won the last two meetings with Boston, couldn’t overcome a lackluster first half in which they were outhsustled on both ends and faced a daunting 73-48 halftime deficit.
+The Warriors, who had won the last two meetings with Boston, couldn’t overcome a lackluster first half in which they were outhustled on both ends and faced a daunting 73-48 halftime deficit.

+“It looked to me like we were jogging up the floor.
+You can’t play basketball jogging.
+You’ve got to sprint,” Kerr said.
+“Your cuts have to be hard.
+You have to be going all out.
+We did not go all out and it was embarrassing.”

 Tatum scored 17 points for the Celtics, who came in having lost five of six since the All-Star break.